kmjones1979/ansible-nginx/README.md

 For instructions on installing ansible please visit http://docs.ansible.com/intro_installation.html#getting-ansible

-This build depends on the following roles: ANXS.apt, ANXS.build-essential, ANXS.perl, ANXS.monit (if you want monit protection)
+This build depends on the following roles: ANXS.apt, ANXS.build-essential, ANXS.perl

 To install these using ansible-galaxy perform the following commands